-Optimizing your ads gives you a better chance of catching your prospect’s attention when they see the ad, ensuring that your marketing journey starts the right way.
+Optimizing your ads gives you a better chance of catching your prospect’s attention when they see the ad, ensuring that your marketing journey starts correctly.

 Components of an Optimized Landing Page

-post-click landing pages are standalone web pages used to promote a single offer and fulfill one conversion goal.
+Post-click landing pages are standalone web pages that promote a single offer and fulfill one conversion goal.
 The conversion goal of your post-click landing page depends on the type of page you’re creating.
-For example, a lead generation page is created to collect leads whereas a webinar post-click landing page is created to get registrants to sign up for the webinar.
+For example, a lead generation page is created to collect leads, whereas a webinar post-click landing page is created to get registrants to sign up for the webinar.

 - Primary headline